|

 only that which is the opposite of Spirit.

-True Christianity is to be honored wherever found, but when
+True Christianity is to be honored wherever found,

-childhood, she often listened with joy to these words, falling from the lips of
+education.
+In childhood, she often listened with joy to these words, falling

-her saintly mother, "God is able to raise you up from sick ness;" and she
+from the lips of her saintly mother, "God is able to raise you up from sick

-they shall recover." |
+sick, and they shall recover." |

 |

-A Christian Scientist and an opponent are like two artists.
+A Christian Scientist and an opponent are like two

-ideals are real and eternal because drawn from Truth, they will find that
+these ideals are real and eternal because drawn from Truth, they will find that

 nothing is lost, and all is won, by a right estimate of what is real."
 The